rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 deemed to be non-standard.
 Therefore the *Infrastructure* service level is applied regardless of the type of account that the image is being shared with or imported into.
-Because backup configurations and monitoring checks are applied uniquely to each Cloud instance, they must be recreated upon successful import or share.
+Because backup configurations and monitoring checks are applied uniquely to each cloud instance, they must be recreated upon successful import or share.

 #### How do I prepare an image for import?